X25t/Power-learn/README.md

 -It is the systematically application of engineering principles, methods, and tools to develop and maintain high-quality software systems.
 It involves software product design, development, testing, deployment, and maintenance

 Identify and describe at least three key milestones in the evolution of software engineering.
+-Advent of structured programming in 1970.
+-Creation of programing language
+-Establishment of software engineering as a discipline in 1960s

 List and briefly explain the phases of the Software Development Life Cycle.